jdmonaco/obsidian-space-control/README.md

-# Tight Lists Formatter for Obsidian
+# Space Control for Obsidian

-This Obsidian plugin formats Markdown lists to be "tight" (no empty lines between list items) and optionally applies comprehensive CommonMark formatting to your notes using [mdformat](https://mdformat.readthedocs.io/en/stable/users/installation_and_usage.html), which should be installed with the [mdformat-tight-lists](https://github.com/jdmonaco/mdformat-tight-lists) plugin.
+This Obsidian plugin formats Markdown lists to be "tight" (no empty lines between list items) and optionally applies comprehensive CommonMark formatting to your notes using [mdformat](https://mdformat.readthedocs.io/en/stable/users/installation_and_usage.html), which should be installed with the [mdformat-space-control](https://github.com/jdmonaco/mdformat-space-control) plugin.

 ## Features